-Pursuant to Section 19(b)(1)1 of the Securities Exchange Act of 1934 ("Act")2 and Rule 19b-4 thereunder,3 notice is hereby given that, on November 27, 2023, NYSE Arca, Inc. ("NYSE Arca" or the "Exchange") filed with the Securities and Exchange Commission (the "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the self-regulatory organization.
+Pursuant to Section 19(b)(1) 1 of the Securities Exchange Act of 1934 ("Act") 2 and Rule 19b-4 thereunder,3 notice is hereby given that, on November 27, 2023, NYSE American LLC ("NYSE American" or the "Exchange") filed with the Securities and Exchange Commission (the "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the self-regulatory organization.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change at the Commission's Public Reference Room.

-The Exchange proposes to harmonize Rules 10.9261 and 10.9830 with recent changes by the Financial Industry Regulatory Authority, Inc. ("FINRA") that allow for video conference hearings under specified conditions.
-The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+The Exchange proposes to harmonize Rules 9261 and 9830 with recent changes by the Financial Industry Regulatory Authority, Inc. ("FINRA") that allow for video conference hearings under specified conditions.
+The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and